 Leave Plenty of Time for Transitions

 If you announce that it’s time for bed and expect your toddler to pop into bed without a fuss, you are likely to get a big reaction.
-Particularly if you request without warning or they are engaged in some other enjoyable activity.
-To remind them well in advance that bedtime is coming, you can use strategies to ease the transition like:
+Particularly if you request without warning, or they are engaged in another enjoyable activity.

-• Put up a chart with the bedtime routine so they can easily see what is next and how far through the routine they are (so they know how close bedtime is and what is coming next).
+- Put up a chart of the bedtime routine so they can easily see what is next and how far through the routine they are (so they know how close to bedtime they are and what is coming next).

-• Get preparations started well in advance.
+- Get preparations started well in advance.
 Do you want bedtime to be 7:30 pm?
 Don’t start the nighttime routine at 7:15.
 Give yourself and your toddler plenty of time so the pressure is off and you both feel calmer.
-If they are early to bed, you can have more time snuggling or reading together.
+If they are ready for bed early, you can use that time to snuggle or read together.

 Have a Routine So They Know What To Expect

 We like to know what is coming next; it makes us feel safe and secure.
-It can be easier to relax, or our body goes into autopilot because it knows what’s coming next.
+It can be easier to relax, or our bodies go into autopilot because they know what’s coming next.
 Stick to a straightforward routine for your toddler so things are predictable.
 You are helping their body recognize the cues for bedtime.

 Avoid Giving In to Their Demands

-Toddlers are learning how they impact those around them with their behavior (which includes tantrums at bedtime).
+Toddlers are learning how they impact those around them with their behavior (including bedtime struggles).
 If they realize they can delay bedtime or get that extra story by throwing a tantrum, you better believe they will keep throwing tantrums to get what they want.
-If you aren’t willing to continue certain activities or budge on bedtime (for example), it’s best to remain consistent and not give in; otherwise, your toddler’s tantrums at bedtime will likely escalate.5
+If you aren’t willing to continue certain activities or budge on bedtime (for example), it’s best to remain consistent and not give in; otherwise, these behaviors will likely escalate.5

 Name That Feeling